Camp Is Your Kids Home Away From Home. And Their Safety No Matter The Time Of Day Must Always Be Guaranteed By The Camp or Outdoor Organization.

 Cabins Vs Dormitories at Kids Summer Camps?
 And How Many Kids Sleep In Each?

-Kids Summer Camps Bathroom Expectations And Proper Supervision
+Kids Summer Camp Bathroom Expectations And Proper Supervision

 Bathrooms have become an incredibly sensitive area for camps in recent years.
 It has become a zero-tolerance zone for misbehavior or infringing on the privacy of other campers.

 It is the most common spot on camp for kids to fool around, attempt to pull pranks and try to get away with extra private time.